-Forney adopted a Conflicts Minerals policy (the "Policy") that is designed to communicate Forney's commitment to responsible sourcing of Conflict Minerals throughout its supply chain for products that Forney manufactures.
+Forney established a Conflicts Minerals policy (the "Policy") that is designed to communicate Forney's commitment to responsible sourcing of Conflict Minerals throughout its supply chain for products that Forney manufactures.
 The Policy discusses the fact that Forney is putting policies and systems into place to reduce the risk that Conflict Minerals used in its products originate in the Covered Countries.
-As Forney does not typically source Conflict Minerals directly from miners, smelters or refiners, it will rely on the cooperation of its suppliers in the implementation of its Policy and in enabling Forney to meet its compliance obligations.
-The Policy will be available on its website.
+The Policy informs suppliers that because Forney does not typically source Conflict Minerals directly from miners, smelters or refiners, it will rely on the cooperation of its suppliers in the implementation of its Policy and in enabling Forney to meet its compliance obligations.
+The Policy is published on Forney's website.